micky-26/Bike-Sales-Trend-Analysis/README.md

 # Bike-Sales-Trend-Analysis

 Worked on an Excel project called "Bike Sales Trend Analysis" and created an interactive dashboard for it.
 The objective of this project is to analyze the bike sales data across various regions, occupations, age etc.

-Following steps were performed in this project:
+The following steps were performed in this project:

 1) data cleaning to remove any duplicates.
 2) created custom columns to extract additional information from the dataset.